clarus/redux-ship/README.md

 * `effect` the effect to call

 #### Example
 To prevent type errors, we recommend to wrap your calls to `call` with one wrapper per kind of effect.
-For example, if the effect `HttpRequest` always returns a `string`:
+For example, if you have an effect `HttpRequest` which always returns a `string`:

 ```js
 export function httpRequest<Commit, State>(url: string): Ship<*, Commit, State, string> {